Rehabilitation Services Handbook

 - home modifications, adaptive or special household equipment related to obtaining or maintaining a job;;

 - van or car modifications, including special driving devices or lifting devices to enable you to travel to your job;

-- personal care assistance provided to help you with your daily needs in order to enable you to participate in a vocational rehabilitation program;
+- personal care assistance is provided to help you with your daily needs to enable you to participate in a vocational rehabilitation program;

-- job site modifications that will enable you to obtain and maintain a job;
+- job site modifications that will allow you to obtain and maintain a job;

 - independent living training to provide the means for you to become more self-sufficient and thereby make it possible for you to participate fully in the vocational rehabilitation program; or